Anomaloglossus dewynteri: Description

-Scientists used to believe this population to be part of A. degranvellei.

-Habitat
+Distribution and ecology

 This frog lives in rocky streams.
 Scientists observed it on the Itoupé massif.
 Scientists saw the frog in one protected place: Parc Amazonien de Guyane.

-Reproduction

 The males sit near streams and call to the female frogs.
 After the eggs hatch, the male frogs carry the tadpoles to streams.

-Threats
+Conservation

-The IUCN classifies this frog as critically endangered.
+The IUCN classifies this frog as being critically endangered.
 Although they have not directly observed the fungus Batrachochytrium dendrobatidis on any of these frogs, but their population decline mirrors that of other amphibians affected by chytridiomycosis in French Guiana.
 This frog has not been shown to be subject to much habitat disturbance.